rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

    - Mock browser pattern for development
    - Middleware pattern for request handling and authentication
    - Fallback mechanism to mock browser when Browserbase is unavailable
+   - Render's built-in auto-deploy for continuous deployment (can be skipped with `[skip render]` in commit messages)

 3. **Open Questions**:
    - How to optimize Browserbase usage for production with the 3 concurrent session limit